yp2800/my-mac-os/typinator/readme.md

 Here you can find the different Sets that I use in Typinator to speed up my writing.

-The Sets can be found in [this folder](./sets) and here is their explanation.
-I activate nearly all the snippets from Typinator quick search and thus most snippets won't have any kind of trigger.
+You can also find & download all the Typinator sets I use from [here](https://www.dropbox.com/sh/zf7nl9dmdwtj0sb/AAD40ljAyy-8Fe34m9heeCQRa?dl=0) and here is their explanation.

 1. Words - Single word expansions of words with more than 5-6 characters.
 2. Phrases - Some phrases I find myself saying often.